informalsystems/quint/doc/repl.md

 expr
 ```

-REPL randomly picks one of t The name `myElem` can be used inside the expression
+REPL randomly picks one of the elements from the set `mySet` and binds the name
+`myElem` to the chosen value.
+The name `myElem` can be used inside the expression
 `expr`, which usually contains an assignment.
 Whereas the TNT simulator used in
 the REPL chooses a set element pseudo-randomly, other implementations may
 handle non-determinism differently.
 That is why we say that the `nondet`-form